Aim for Maine. Land in Oregon. I am the traveling sharpshooter.

 They typically perpetrate all of this while clutching their crosses and wrapping themselves in the flag while arrogantly assuming the title of "patriot" and ridiculously belching out recycled, PBR-stenched phrases which include words like “tyranny” and “liberty”; all terms they couldn’t use in a sentence before they received their Teabag marching orders shortly following the election of The Socialist Antichrist.

 Somehow, they equate freedom with gluttony and greed.
 Somehow they’re convinced that they know ANYTHING, about “tyranny!”
-Bloated, gun-crazed, redneck Americans moaning about “tyranny” is like butthurt Christians crying “oppression!”
+Bloated, gun-crazed, redneck Americans moaning about “tyranny” is like Christians crying “oppression!”
 Fuck off.
 Listening to these arguments has convinced me that Teabaggery is the repositioned philosophy and legacy of Timothy McVeigh.
-He too championed second amendment remedies.
+He too championed Second Amendment remedies.

 From this point forward, Doug was a resource.
-I kept the rest of our conversation away from political and social issues figuring that was the best way to keep the peace...and me in the car!
+I kept the rest of our conversation away from political and social issues figuring that was the best way to keep the peace.
+I lied right there.
+It was a way to keep me in the car!

 Late in the afternoon, I guided Michelle to a McDonald's in Port Clinton ending this little cannonball trip west.
 It had taken me 72-hours to get from Massena to Michelle.